NOC-OI/python-intro-schools/setup.md

 ## Install Python

+Users of the NOC Data Science Platform or Binder Hub can skip this section and move on to the "Obtain lesson materials" section below.

 ### Install Miniforge

 If Conda has not been installed on your machine, then install [Miniforge](https://conda-forge.org/download/) for your OS.
 As the name